If your benefits don’t cover the full amount of your rent, you could receive a discretionary payment

 Discretionary payments are awards, not benefit payments.
 The awards are usually only made for a short time, they are not a long-term solution.

-You can only apply for a discretionary payment if you are currently entitled to Housing Benefit .
-We will usually pay it with any Housing Benefit Payment.
+You can only apply for a discretionary payment if you are currently entitled to Housing Benefit or the Housing Element within your Universal Credit award.

 If you would like to apply, please fill in and return this form to claim a Discretionary Payment.